Maruta Gardner

 Maruta Rubens Gardner (February 20, 1947 – February 13, 2016) was an American community activist and public school administrator serving in the roles of teacher, vice principal, principal, and assistant superintendent of schools in San Diego County, California who has a City of San Diego half-acre park and playground named after her.

 Education and early life

 Gardner graduated in 1965 from Irvington High School in Irvington, New Jersey.
 She then earned a Bachelor of Arts degree in education in 1969 from Parsons College in Fairfield, Iowa, where she served as president of the Alpha Gamma Delta sorority.
-Maruta received a Master of Arts in administration and supervision in 1976 from San Diego State University, and a doctorate in administration in 1988 from the University of Southern California.
+Maruta received a Master of Arts in administration and supervision in 1976 from San Diego State University, and a doctorate of education in administration in 1988 from the University of Southern California.

 Career

 Gardner worked for 38 years in public education, teaching school before becoming an administrator, vice principal, a principal at Mission Bay High School, assistant superintendent of the Poway Unified School District, and an instructional leader at the Institute for Learning at San Diego Unified School District.
 When Gardner retired in 2008, she was the executive director of the San Diego County Office of Education, Juvenile Court and Community Schools.